Sanmeet007/dropin/readme.md

 ## License

-The Dropin project is licensed under theGNU General Public License v3.0.
+The Dropin project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for more information.

 ## Developer Contact